EmiliosRichards/Phone-Correction-Pipeline/note_to_start_the_day.md

 Scraping Calls: asyncio.run() is called inside the loop.
 This starts and stops an asyncio event loop for each URL.
 For many URLs, this is inefficient.
 A single event loop managing concurrent scraping tasks for multiple URLs would be better.

 ---> CHECK docs\pipeline_scalability_enhancement_plan_20250521_105900.md

+Can we benchmark accuracy and compare.
+Models/other <-----<

+Add the upgrade?
+Big Enancement chat.
+Issue 3 Profile with webpage summerisation <------<

+Setup system on contabo, <--------<